jiriklepl/europar2023-artifact/README.md

 `make generate` generates matrix multiplication input files with sizes ranging from `2**10` to `2**13`; and the random text for the histogram algorithm.

-`make generate-small` generates matrix multiplication input files with sizes ranging from `2**6` to `2**10`
+`make generate-small` generates matrix multiplication input files with sizes ranging from `2**6` to `2**10`.

 ## Experiments

-The git branches `gpulab` and `parlab`, each, contain the `./run_job.sh` used to perform the experiments on a particular machine in a Slurm-managed cluster -- measuring GPU implementations and CPU implementations, respectively.
-The measurements consist of runtimes per one whole computation with any execution overhead included (but without the input preparation, and output); for each (input file, input configuration) combination, the measurements consist of 10 repetitions of a single batch consisting of a random shuffle of the different implementation versions.
+The git branches `gpulab` and `parlab`, each, contain the `./run_job.sh` used to perform the experiments on a particular machine in a Slurm-managed cluster - measuring GPU implementations and CPU implementations, respectively.
+The measurements consist of runtimes per one whole computation with any execution overhead included (but without the input preparation, and output); for each input configuration, the measurements consist of 10 repetitions of a single batch consisting of a random shuffle of the different implementation versions.
 This whole process is performed for the histogram and matrix multiplication algorithms separately, in alteration, for another 10 times.
-In total, for each different input configuration, one version of the given algorithm implementation was measured 100 times - which was sufficient enough to get consistent results.
+In total, for each different input configuration, each version of a given algorithm implementation was measured 100 times - which was sufficient enough to get consistent results.

 - `gpulab` results were collected on a Linux machine equipped with Tesla V100 PCIe 16GB, Driver Version: 525.85.12, and CUDA Version: 12.0